Read chapters

 Nevill looked at Berrington with furrowed eyes.
 "A ghost?"

 "She met some gentleman some years ago in Hyde Park, and she has been calling him her 'hero' – cannot recall why.
 She was fascinated by him.
-At least partially, he is why Catherine has grown up reading a lot.
-She saw him one day coming out of a bookshop with several books, so she figured a gentleman like him would want a well-read wife.
+At least in part, he is why Catherine has grown up reading so much.
+One day, she saw him coming out of a bookshop with several books, so she figured a gentleman like him would want a well-read wife.
 I bet she has read more books than I."

-Nevill's eyes narrowed slightly, but he concealed it by reaching again for his drink.
+Lord Nevill's eyes narrowed slightly, but he concealed it by reaching again for his drink.
+"She seemed quite mature for her age at the theatre… So, a hero, you say?"

 "I know," he said with a chuckle.
 "Sometimes, I thought it should be me idolised in her mind, you know, as an older brother."